 Win 1: Business

-Directors, managers and volunteer groups from all over the world come to see how the world's most successful low-kill shelter works.
+Directors, managers and volunteer groups from all over the world come to see how the world's most successful no-kill shelters works.
 They stay for the week, get accommodations, eat out and do a little sight-seeing after touring the facilities.

 Furthering Washoe County's reputation as the most animal friendly county in the country is a win for local businesses.

-Putting bans in place in Reno, Sparks, Washoe County, Carson City, Minden, Gardnerville and Douglas County will bring national publicity rivaling the bans sweeping South Florida cities.
+Ending dog, cat and rabbits sales in retail stores in Reno, Sparks, Washoe County, Carson City, Minden, Gardnerville and Douglas County will bring national publicity rivaling the bans sweeping South Florida cities.